nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 ### Patient.contact

-The Patient.contact element SHALL be populated with ...
+The Patient.contact element SHALL be populated where demographic information is available in the Patient record for those individuals who may need to be contacted in connection with the Patient’s appointment.
+In accordance with the FHIR definition, it is "Not applicable to register pedigree and family ties beyond use of having contact".

 - `relationship.text` SHALL be populated with the type of relationship, for example *Emergency context*, *Next of kin*, or *Carer*.
 The element SHALL also be used where a family relationship is recorded, for example *Daughter*.
 Multiple relationship entries are allowed.
 - `relationship.coding` SHALL NOT be populated